-Fig. 4.
-Simulation result: Route Establishment Ratio (%)
+Figure 4: Route establishment ratio (%)

-The route establishment ratio, shown in Figure 4, has an overall decreasing slope.
+It is observed that the route establishment ratio, shown in Figure 4, has an overall decreasing slope.
 This indicates that finding feasible paths becomes more difficult with an increasing number of nodes.
-There are several reasons why a route cannot be established:
+There are several reasons for why a route cannot be established: